cwgreene/line2addr/README.md

 ## line2addr

-The standard tool `addr2line` converts a address from a binary to a line in a file using debug information.
+The standard tool `addr2line` converts an address from a binary to a line in a file using debug information.
 This tool `line2addr` converts a line into an address.
 It can also report all the addresses associated with all the lines in a json representation.